Fr4cK5/spear/README.md

     - `Clear Cache` This will clear all the cached files and directories to give the used memory back to the operating system
     - `Refresh Cache` This will refresh the cache to account for new or deleted files.
 When the cache is cleared but you still want to search the same directory also press this button
     - `Select Dir` Select another directory manually.
 As an alternative to this, you can just navigate to your desired directory and press LCtrl+LWin+L.
+    - `Cache Buttons 1-6` These buttons allow you to switch between caches.
+The text label above them will tell you what's currently being processed / if you have to select a new directory to load into the cache.
+When selecting a new directory, you can either use the button above or press `LCtrl+LWin+L` in an active explorer window

 - Vim-Mode
     - If you've enabled Vim-Mode, you can focus the list by pressing tab (assuming the input is currently focused.)